andreipfeiffer/manifesto/README.md

 Don't overthink.
 Don't predict the future.
 Don't over-engineer.

 1. 🧬 **Avoid creating the wrong abstractions**
    Evaluate only the current needs when implementing a new feature.
 Create an abstraction only when you have more than one use-case.
-Allow the [Desire Lines](https://en.wikipedia.org/wiki/Desire_path) unravel themselves.
+Let the [Desire Lines](https://en.wikipedia.org/wiki/Desire_path) unravel themselves.

 2. 🎳 **Re-evaluate all use-cases when changing an existing feature**
    When you need to extend existing features with additional functionality, don't focus only on your specific use-case.
 Consider all the use-cases and re-think the implementation if needed.